220.127.116.11 Inclusivity in Education

-As already described (188.8.131.52), education can make an important moral contribution to peaceful pluralism – but education is also a political issue.
-Richard Dawkins argues that children should not be brought up to believe in any religion, but this is clearly unrealistic; one cannot prevent parents from teaching religion and it is widely regarded as a parent’s right – for example in Article 26 of the UDHR (Appendix 1).
+As already described (18.104.22.168), education can make an important moral contribution to peaceful pluralism – but education is also a political issue.
+As noted previously (4.3.3), Richard Dawkins argued, in chapter 9 of The God Delusion, that children should not be brought up to believe in any religion.
+This is clearly unrealistic.
+Parents cannot be prevented from teaching religion, and it is widely regarded as a parent’s right: for example in Article 26 of the UDHR (Appendix 1).
 A more practical approach is to ensure that children are also taught to have a wider perspective and a respect for other ‘people of the book’, and to ensure that they are free to change their beliefs in adulthood.

 Public education policy can be careful to be neutral in terms of religion and to foster understanding between ethnic groups.
 In most countries, though, there are also schools which are supported by a single faith – and it would be an impractical and undesirable curtailment of personal freedom to insist upon the State being the only authority allowed to educate children; it would allow a government more control than many people would accept.